 Bachelor of Music - Gnesin State Musical College (Moscow, Russia)

 Master of Music - State Classical Academy (Moscow, Russia)

 Course of Jazz Improvisation - Berklee College of Music (online)

-About 16 years ago Ivan's friends asked him to give piano lessons to their 4-year-old son.
-It was his first step in teaching and it has helped him realize that he loves teaching piano lessons maybe even more than playing the piano.
+In 2004 Ivan's friends asked him to give piano lessons to their 4-year-old son.
+It was his first step in teaching, and it has helped him realize that he loves teaching piano lessons, maybe even more than playing the piano.

 Age 4 and up

-Before you hire a teacher try to find out about things like teacher's audio or video recordings (performances) and/or teacher's students' audio or video recordings (performances).
+Before hiring a teacher, try to find out things like teacher's audio or video recordings (performances) and/or teacher's students' audio or video recordings (performances).
 If there are no videos or the teacher doesn't want to share them, then maybe you should look for another one.
 A professional musician/teacher always has some recordings and will be happy to show them.

-It is always good to find out about the teacher's education, teacher's experience, his/her teaching philosophy; styles and subjects the teacher can teach; ages the teacher feels comfortable with (some teachers don't teach young students, others - adults).
+It is always good to learn about the teacher's education, experience, teaching philosophy, styles, and subjects the teacher can teach; ages the teacher feels comfortable with (some teachers don't teach young students, others - adults).